Parmenides

 The standard modern response is to define motion as the change of position over time and to deploy the calculus of limits.
 We consider two positions (separated by Δx) at two times (separated by Δt), compute the ratio Δx/Δt, and then let Δt shrink toward (but never reach) zero.
 The result is the “instantaneous velocity.”
 Problem solved, the textbooks say.

 But look at what has actually been conceded.
 The physicist agrees that at a true instant (Δt = 0) the ratio Δx/Δt is undefined.
 This is precisely why the limit is never allowed to reach zero.
 “Instantaneous velocity” is, on inspection, a limit of ratios over intervals, not a property of a genuine instant at all.
-The word “instantaneous” is a convenience, not a description.
+The word “instantaneous” is just clever branding, but doesn’t correspond to what is actually computed.
+The physicist has, perhaps without quite realizing it, conceded Zeno’s premise just as much: we cannot meaningfully describe the movement of the arrow given just any instant.

 Why not?
 Because zero, added to itself any number of times, even infinitely many, remains zero.
 An instant has zero duration.
 An infinite collection of zero-duration moments has zero duration.
 Time cannot be reconstructed from instants, because instants are not parts of time at all; they are just a particular way of thinking about time.
 Henri Bergson made exactly this argument against Zeno: once you have replaced movement with a series of frozen positions, you have lost movement permanently.
 No number of positions and instants, however many, will give it back.